PowerDNS/pdns/docs/modes-of-operation.rst

 'master' field of the domains table.
 For the freshness check PowerDNS will randomly select one of the configured primaries.
-If the freshness checks fails for that primary, the zone will be checked again in the next cycle, again using randomly one of the configured primaries.
-Hence, even with multiple primaries make sure that always all of them are available for fast zone updates.
+If the freshness checks fails for that primary, the zone will be checked again in the next cycle, again using one of the configured primaries, chosen at random.
+Hence, even with multiple primaries, make sure that all of them are always available for fast zone updates.
 If the zone refresh was triggered by a NOTIFY, PowerDNS will use the source of the NOTIFY as target for the freshness check.
 Subsequent zone transfer will always use the primary that was used for the freshness check.